-Mayer has combined aspects of his favorite instruments here, with a ’63/’64-derived neck shape, 7.25” radius and a trio of vintage-voiced single coil pickups.
+Mayer has combined aspects of his favourite instruments here, with a ’63/’64-derived neck shape, 7.25” radius and a trio of vintage-voiced single-coil pickups.
 The whole thing is brought bang up to date by PRS’s trademark lower horn ‘scoop’, vintage-style locking tuners and a PRS tremolo system with Gen III knife-edge screws.

 The guitar’s striking finishes are even derived from Tesla car colours, which is a nod to Fender’s use of DuPont automotive colours back in the day.